cstuartroe/teko/docs/Type-System.md

 }
 ```

-It should be apparent than `alice` has two attributes: `alice.name` evaluates to the string `"Alice"`,
+It should be apparent that `alice` has two attributes: `alice.name` evaluates to the string `"Alice"`,
 and `alice.age` evaluates to the integer `25`.
 In Teko, these two facts comprise the entire value
 of `alice`, thus the type `Person` with its two fields is an appropriate description of `alice`.